 Rather than making first contact with the planning archaeologists you will need to first contact the relevant local planning authority:

 Charges for archaeological advice

-From 1 April 2017 charges will be made for all archaeological advice where this relates to proposed development for over 50 residential units, 1,000m2 of commercial floorspace or other development over 1ha, although some types of development will be exempt.
+Charges are made for all archaeological advice where this relates to proposed development for over 50 residential units, 1,000m2 of commercial floorspace or other development over 1ha.